Hiking

 Hiking from the Summer Road

 Since 1938, Alta Ski Area has been a steward of Little Cottonwood Canyon, working to revegetate the mountains left barren from late-19th and early-20th century miners.
 Alta works to balance year-round recreation in the mountains.
-In order to balance the number of visitors to Cecret Lake and the Albion Basin, Alta charges a fee for use of the Summer Road that accesses the Cecret Lake and Catherine’s Pass trailheads.
-The fee this summer is $10 per vehicle.
+In order to balance the number of visitors to Cecret Lake and the Albion Basin, all vehicles that drive up the summer road are required to pay an amenity fee.

 Cecret Lake at sunset | Photo: Rocko Menzyk